zainthemaynnn/trolling/README.md

 downloading from a url will attempt to autoconvert to a bmp, make sure the url ends with a file extension

-if the conversion failed (image was compressed) the image will look strange, so don't sue me
+if the conversion failed (image was compressed) the image will look strange, so don't sue me. in fact, most images will fail.
+I noticed images with transparency tend to fail often.

-(no idea how to use image processing with ahk and frankly there's no reason to find out for a small project, conversion with magick is the best you're gonna get

-oh yeah, you'll need imagemagick :trolled:)
+(no idea how to use image processing with ahk and frankly there's no reason to find out for a small project, conversion with magick is the best you're gonna get. oh yeah, you'll need imagemagick :trollface:)

 remember, you can always use the same shortcut or press escape to kill the process. be careful with it. it has no mercy.